cdktf/cdktf-provider-google/docs/clouddeployDeployPolicy.java.md

 - *Type:* java.util.Map<java.lang.String, java.lang.String>

-Optional.

 Labels are attributes that can be set and used by both the user and by Cloud Deploy.

 Labels must meet the following constraints: * Keys and values can contain only lowercase letters, numeric characters, underscores, and dashes. * All characters must use UTF-8 encoding, and international characters are allowed. * Keys must start with a lowercase letter or international character. * Each resource is limited to a maximum of 64 labels.
 Both keys and values are additionally constrained to be <= 63 characters.

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.48.0/docs/resources/clouddeploy_deploy_policy#labels ClouddeployDeployPolicy#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.49.0/docs/resources/clouddeploy_deploy_policy#labels ClouddeployDeployPolicy#labels}

 ---